zefredz/claroline/claroline/inc/conf/extauth/README.txt

                 'isCourseCreator'
             );

-In addiction, each driver can define a specific driver PHP class or one or more specific functions to process the data retreived from the authentication source.
+In addition, each driver can define a specific driver PHP class or one or more specific functions to process the data retreived from the authentication source.

 For more information : http://forum.claroline.net